mihaioltean/robot-bottle-as-body/README.md

-# robot-bottle-as-body
-A robot whose body is a bottle
+# REX - A robot whose body is a bottle